jahlback/jahlback.github.io/index.md

 My other research interests lie in political and electoral behaviour in developing democracies, with a regional focus on Sub-Saharan Africa.
 I study topics including electoral integrity, the political consequences of natural disasters, and the effects of foreign aid on voting behaviour.
 Across both fields, I use a range of approaches - from field experiments and descriptive analyses to quasi-experimental designs - depending on what the research question demands.

-My research has been published in the British Journal of Political Science and the Journal of Development Economics.
+My research has been published in the British Journal of Political Science, Journal of Development Economics, and European Journal of Political Research.

 Before joining Stanford University, I was a post-doctoral fellow at LSE and at Royal Holloway University.
 I received my Ph.D. from the Department of Government at LSE.